kismetwireless/kismet-docs/readme/057-datasources_sdr_rtladsb.md

 To capture ADSB with Kismet, you'll need a rtl-sdr USB software defined radio.
 You can't capture these signals with a Wi-Fi card; they're very different!

-Using a rtl-sdr, Kismet is able to process the transponder data transmitted from commercial aircraft; for more information about the ADSB signal; for more information about the ADSB signal and how to decode it, check out the [mode-s introduction](https://mode-s.org/decode/adsb/introduction.html).
+Using a rtl-sdr, Kismet is able to process the transponder data transmitted from commercial aircraft; for more information about the ADSB signal and how to decode it, check out the [mode-s introduction](https://mode-s.org/decode/content/introduction.html).

 ### Datasource - SDR RTLADSB